Can Dogs Eat Raw Bacon? What You Need To Know!

 - Bacon-flavored dog treats

-Always remember that treats should only make up a maximum of 10% of your dog’s diet, to avoid excessive weight gain and eventual obesity.
+Always remember that treats should only make up 10% of your dog’s diet to avoid excessive weight gain and obesity.

-In conclusion, raw bacon is simply not a treat that is worth risking your pup’s health for, even if they beg you for it.
-They are relying on you to keep them healthy.
-You control their diet and exercise.
-Restricting them isn’t a punishment.
+Raw bacon is simply not a treat worth risking your pup’s health for, even if they beg you for it.
+Your dog is relying on you to keep them healthy since you control their diet and exercise.
+Preventing them from eating human food isn’t a punishment.
 It is a long-term blessing that will keep you both happy for many years.